 As part of my "Sweetener Review Series," I write about one of the most widely available granulated sugar brands in the United States.
 You can hardly miss C&H Sugar as it has a highly recognizable look — a bright pink packaging with the official Hawaiian flower, the hibiscus, as its symbol.
-C&H is the most well-known brand of granulated sugar on the West Coast, where it has been sold for more than 100 years.
+C&H is well-known on the West Coast, where it has been sold for more than 100 years.

-C&H stands for California and Hawaiian Sugar Company, because their refinery was built in California in 1906 to be devoted entirely to the refining of the Hawaiian cane sugar.
-The state of Hawaii used to have sugarcane planted in four of their islands, but in 2016 their last cane plantation was closed.
+C&H stands for California and Hawaiian Sugar Company because their refinery was built in California in 1906 to be devoted entirely to refining Hawaiian cane sugar.
+The state of Hawaii used to have sugar cane planted in four of their islands, but in 2016 their last cane plantation was closed.

-C&H Sugar, has a sister brand, Domino Sugar, that sells essentially the same cane sugar products.
-Both brands are available to consumers all over the country, but C&H is sold predominantly on the West Coast and Domino, on the East Coast markets.
+C&H Sugar has a sister brand – Domino Sugar – that sells essentially the same cane sugar products.
+Both brands are available all over the country, but C&H is sold predominantly on the West Coast and Domino on the East Coast markets.

 Ingredient: Cane Sugar

-Type of sugar: granulated sugar, aka table sugar, white sugar, or simply "sugar", which is a refined sugar with crystal sizes from about 0.3 to 0.55mm.
+Type of sugar: A refined sugar with crystal sizes from about 0.3 to 0.55mm.

 Learn more on a previous post titled Guide to Granulated Sugar: The Favorite and Most Versatile Sweetener of All.

 What Sugar Is It?